-It was a dark and stormy night.
+The sun has set.
+Or maybe it has yet to rise.
 “Guess I can’t run,” said no runner ever.
-For those times when you just gotta hit the road, our Run Visible Collection has what you need.
+For those times when you just gotta hit the road, our updated Run Visible Collection has what you need.

 What is Run Visible?

-In all seriousness, we know there are plenty of reasons to log miles after hours.
+In all seriousness, we know there are plenty of reasons to log miles in the dark.
 Whether your days are super busy or you just prefer to be out sans sunshine, early mornings and late nights offer a great window to fit in your run.

 But you should never compromise your safety to go on a night or morning run.
-Take precautions, like running with a buddy, sticking to well-lit areas when possible, and choosing gear that helps you stay seen.
+Take precautions, like running with a buddy, sticking to well-lit areas when possible, and choosing gear that helps you be recognized as a runner.

-Our Run Visible Collection, formerly the Nightlife Collection, can help.
+Our updated Run Visible Collection, now with an all-new modern look, can help.

 Let’s start by shedding light on a few key terms that will help you understand how the gear works.

-High-visibility describes anything that uses color and contrast to provide increased visual recognition.
+High visibility describes anything that uses colour and contrast to provide better visual recognition.

-Retroreflectivity refers to rays of light reflected back in the same direction from which they came.
+Retroreflectivity refers to rays of light reflected in the same direction from which they came.

-Candlepower is our measure of luminous intensity — how strongly light reflects off our gear.
+Candlepower measures luminous intensity — how strongly light reflects off our gear.
 Each piece in the Run Visible Collection returns at least as much light as 300 candles burning in the same location.

 Moving vehicles are just what they sound like.
-Through consumer research, we learned that most runners take routes through suburban areas at night, where the speed limit is, on average, 30 mph.
+Consumer research taught us that most runners take routes through suburban areas at night, where the speed limit is 30 mph on average.

-Carbon Black 3M Technology yields a deep black color, a high level of reflectivity, and color durability.
+3M™ Scotchlite™ Carbon Black Stretch reflectivity yields a deep black colour, a high level of reflectivity, and colour durability.
+Essentially, these are strips of reflective material placed in critical motion zones.
 The fabric features:

 Stretch – high stretch and recovery in all directions for freedom of movement.